Roger Allers: 1999–2006: The Little Matchgirl

-Meanwhile, Allers pitched the Celtic folk ballad tale Tam Lin to Michael Eisner, who at the time was in a corporate struggle with Roy E. Disney.
+While he was working on The Little Matchgirl, Allers pitched the Celtic folk ballad tale Tam Lin to Michael Eisner, who at the time was in a corporate struggle with Roy E. Disney.
 Once Eisner recognized the project was Disney's "baby", he declined to green-light the project.
+Furthermore, Allers and Irene Mecchi were story consultants for the direct-to-video film The Lion King 1½ (2004).
+He explained, "Irene Mecchi and I would go to the story meetings at the Frank Wells Building, for the video division.
+We worked with them, made suggestions, came up with gags—that sort of thing."